EasternPA/mastodon-install/README.md

 1. Fill in the details for your non-root user; remember your password
 1. You will see a message to look for a verification email; you will not get one (unless you setup email earlier)
 1. Return to your `ssh` shell
-1. `sudo docker exec -it mastodon-streaming-1 /bin/bash`
+1. `sudo docker exec -it mastodon-streaming-1 /bin/bash` (if you have exited the session before)
 1. At the container command prompt, run `RAILS_ENV=production bin/tootctl accounts modify <your non-root username> --confirm`
 1. (look for `OK`) in return

 ## Verify your normal account works
 1. Go back to your private browser window
 1. Edit the URL to return to `https://mstdn.<yourdomain.tld>` replacing `<yourdomain.tld>` with your actual domain
-1. You should already be logged in
+1. You should already be logged in with your non-admin user
 1. Click the 3 vertical dots next to your username and choose logout at the bottom
-1. Verify that you can log back in with your non-root username/password
+1. Verify that you can log back in with your non-admin username/password

 Enjoy your time in the Fediverse!